kadengriffith/kbrew_hypertxt/README.md

 ### kbrew_hypertxt

-HyperTxt is an HTML generator written in Javascript.
+Hypertxt is an HTML generator written in JavaScript.

 This package is meant to simplify generating web pages with dynamic data tith the intent to then serve those pages to the client.